-C. Develop specific zoning standards for the development of the Growth Reserves as Planned Unit Developments including requirements for compact, diverse neighborhoods that blend mixed uses with a variety of housing types at varying densities, appropriate recreation and open space areas, interconnected streets and pathways with a high level of connectivity to existing transportation facilities, neighborhood-serving, small-scale commercial (that does not detract from Downtown business district) and high quality architectural and site design.
+C. Develop specific zoning standards for the development of the Growth Reserves as Planned Unit Developments including requirements for compact, diverse neighborhoods that blend mixed-uses with a variety of housing types at varying densities, appropriate recreation and open space areas, interconnected streets and pathways with a high level of connectivity to existing transportation facilities, neighborhood-serving, small-scale commercial (that does not detract from Downtown business district) and high quality architectural and site design.

-Objective - Ensure the continued safe and efficient operation of Friedman Memorial Airport by appropriately regulating surrounding land uses.
+Objective - Ensure the continued safe and efficient operation of Friedman Memorial Airport and reduce impacts on the surrounding community by appropriately regulating surrounding land uses.

-- D. Work with Blaine County and other applicable agencies to preserve and protect the airportowned properties adjacent to the existing airport and located within Hailey's MOU area. - E. Work with the Friedman Memorial Airport Board to preserve, protect, and/or develop appropriate land uses, development standards, and regulations for airport-owned lands to be included in the AOI and/or City of Hailey.
+- D. Work with Blaine County, jurisdictions, and other applicable agencies to preserve and protect surrounding properties and airport-owned properties adjacent to the existing airport and located within Hailey's MOU area. - E. Work with the Friedman Memorial Airport Authority Board to preserve, protect, and/or develop appropriate land uses, development standards, and regulations for airport-owned lands to be included in the AOI and/or City of Hailey.